Library Services Fund

 Library Services Fund achievements

-- 210 laptops at the Webster Library
+- 210 laptops and 95 tablets (iPads) at the Webster Library

-- 90 laptops at the Vanier Library
+- 90 laptops and 30 tablets (iPads) at the Vanier Library

-The newly transformed Webster Library, now flooded in natural light, features 9 living walls that further improve air quality by absorbing CO2 and fine particles, lighten the load of the HVAC system and reduce noise through absorption.
+The recently transformed Webster Library, now flooded in natural light, features 9 living walls that further improve air quality by absorbing CO2 and fine particles, lighten the load of the HVAC system and reduce noise through absorption.

 In addition to allowing for an overall sustainable living environment, living walls are a fire retardant and help to offer an overall feeling of well-being to users.